mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/policies/abi-versioning.md

 The policy for deprecation and removal of symbols in the stable ABI is the same as that for the public API: see [Deprecation and Removal]({{< relref "api-versioning#deprecation-and-removal" >}}).

 A release containing binary incompatible changes will bump the ABI version number rather than the API major version number.
-However, it is likely that when the ABI version number is bumped, the API major version number will also be bumped, as most binary incompatible changes will likely also be a source incompatible change.
+However, it is likely that when the ABI version number is bumped, the API major version number will also be bumped, as a binary incompatible change is likely to also be a source incompatible change.